 On the way we passed a lot of moss-covered sailing boats, lots of birds including oyster catchers (didn’t know you get them down south) and up nearer Northney marina, a brace of SoTs and a young couple struggling to control an under-inflated (or leaking) Sevy K2.
 Our high-pressure Seawave glided smugly by.

 With less than half the tide in, there was already plenty of water to pass under the road bridge and between the stumps of the old railway span alongside.
-A huge rusting drum suggested a swing bridge to allow boats to pass; online later, sure enough that’s what it was (left, see inset); a railway running from 1865 for just short of a century.
+A huge rusting drum suggested a swing bridge to allow boats to pass; online later, sure enough, that’s what it was (left, see inset); a railway running from 1865 for just short of a century.
 When we drove off the island at about HW, it was the drum was only thing above water.

 To aim for Langstone exit channel from the bridge, head for two tall poles visible to the SSW.
 By now the wind was in our faces giving a greater impression of speed, but the tide was coming in for another two hours (or do I add/subtract two hours?
 My brain hurts).
 We were way too early to catch a roiling ride out the 250-metre wide Langstone channel back into the Solent.
 We’d have to hack our way out along the side, like a Maori war party.

-We passed the famous Langstone Pumpkin (left; a lost novel by Wilkie Collins), and soon after, hopping out to wade against the tide over the shallow Sinah Bank saw me sink into the vile black quicksludge which Collins used for the demise of his fickle heroine.
+We passed the famous Langstone Pumpkin (above; a lost novel by Wilkie Collins), and soon after, hopping out to wade against the tide over the shallow Sinah Bank saw me sink into the vile black quicksludge which Collins used for the demise of his fickle heroine.

 Nearing the channel I sought to dodge the in-pouring current by passing under the gantry of the Hayling Island ferry.
 Then I announced ‘All hands on deck!
 Prepare for ten minutes of full steam ahead’.

 That ended up more like twenty, because keeping close to shore was made trickier by frolicking bathers, parked-up jet skis and inflatable goofballs.
 To the right the tide streamed past way faster than we could’ve paddled, but along the sides we managed to inch forward at a stroll’s pace; a yacht motoring out mid-channel was no faster.
-I kept eyeing up points where the current might splay out, but it was getting on for a mile out over the East Winner sandbank before the effort eased, the seas slapped us about a bit and we were out in the Solent for a choppy paddle back to the beach (left), now packed with frolicking sunbathers, paddleboarders and inflatable goofballs.
-Quite worn out, we beached the kayak on and jumped back into the warm sea to wash off the salt and sweat.
+I kept eyeing up points where the current might splay out, but it was getting on for a mile out over the East Winner sandbank before the effort eased, the seas slapped us about a bit and we were out in the Solent for a choppy paddle back to the beach (above), now packed with frolicking sunbathers, paddleboarders and inflatable goofballs.
+Quite worn out, we beached the kayak and jumped back into the warm sea to wash off the salt and sweat.